gcbeltramini/bash-cli/README.md

 ### `zsh: command not found: mycli`

-Check if the environment variable `PATH` contains the path to the where the file `mycli` is:
+Check if the environment variable `PATH` contains the path to where the file `mycli` is:

 ```shell
 echo "$PATH" | tr ':' "\n"